Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Abstract

 \section{Abstract}

-We derive converse Lyapunov theorems for input-to-state stability (ISS) of linear infinite-dimensional analytic systems.
-We show that input-to-state stability of a linear system does not imply existence of a coercive quadratic ISS Lyapunov function, even if the input operator is bounded.
-If, however, the semigroup is similar to a contraction semigroup on a Hilbert space, then a quadratic ISS Lyapunov function always exists for any input operator that is bounded, or more generally, $p$-admissible with $p<2$.
-The constructions are semi-explicit and, in the case of self-adjoint generators, coincide with the canonical Lyapunov function being the norm squared.
-Finally, we construct a family of non-coercive ISS Lyapunov functions for analytic ISS systems under weaker assumptions on $B$.
+\amc{ We derive converse Lyapunov theorems for input-to-state stability (ISS) of linear infinite-dimensional analytic systems.
+While we show that ISS in general does not imply the existence of a coercive quadratic ISS Lyapunov function, even if the input operator is bounded, we prove that indeed quadratic ISS Lyapunov functions always exist for $p$-admissible input operators with $p<2$, provided the semigroup is similar to a contraction on a Hilbert space.
+The constructions are semi-explicit and rely on classical results on analytic semigroups and similarity to contractive ones.
+In the case of self-adjoint generators, they coincide with the canonical Lyapunov function being the norm squared. }

 \keywords{ infinite-dimensional systems, linear systems, nonlinear systems, input-to-state stability, Lyapunov methods } \subclass{37B25, 37C75, 93C25, 93D09}